 Most Athletic NBA Player – LeBron James, SF, Miami Heat

 There have been several amazing athletes of all shapes and sizes who have come and gone in the NBA.
 Players such as Michael Jordan, Dominique Wilkins, Shaquille O’Neal and Allen Iverson come to mind.
 But perhaps none have possessed the rare combination of size, speed, power and strength of LeBron James of the Miami Heat.
 At 6’8” 250 lbs. (some players have speculated that he could be within the 260-275 range) with the speed of an All-Pro wide out (4.4 40 yard dash in high school) and a 44-inch vertical leap, James is a freak of nature on the basketball court and a force to be reckoned with.
 He is infamous for chasing down opposing players from half court and swatting their layup attempts off the backboard with such force that they often hear footsteps for the remainder of the game.
 He also utilizes every inch of his 7’0 wingspan to get into passing lanes for steals and finish alley-oops high above the rim.
-Those who marvel at James’ otherworldly physique assume that he has been utilizing top flight, great exercise programs for several years.
+Those who marvel at James’ otherworldly physique assume that he has been lifting heavy weights.
 However, this has not always been the case.
 Ironically, James did not start lifting weights seriously until he was 23 years old and 5 years into his pro career according to Sports Illustrated.
 Nowadays, James lifts weights for 20-30 minutes a day and mixes in core exercises such as yoga and Pilates to round out his workout.
 Love him or hate him, there is no denying that LeBron is the best pure athlete in the game of basketball, and quite possibly in the world today.

 Honorable Mention: Dwight Howard, C, Orlando Magic